dutu/poloLender/README.md

     $ heroku addons:create papertrail
     ```

-    Note: To help with abuse prevention, provisioning an add-on requires account verification.
+    Note: To help with abuse prevention, Heroku requires account verification for provisioning an add-on .
 If your account has not been verified, you will be directed to visit the verification site.

 7. Open the papertrail console to see the log messages.